Oct 09, 2025

 • Receive and review annual reports on graduate program activities;

-• Recommend approval of proposed graduate programs and all graduate curriculum changes;
+• Recommend approval of proposed graduate programs and all graduate curriculum changes, refers approval proposals to Provost and Vice President for Academic Affairs;

-• Review criteria and processes for membership on graduate faculty;
+• Review criteria and processes for membership on graduate faculty, votes on graduate faculty nominations;

 • Consider other matters submitted to them by the Dean for Graduate Studies;